 So while these little self-improvement/evolution trips for the leaper and the AI are a little besides the point, they’re not too far astray of the hopeful, altruistic and positive tone of the show.
 The difference being that not only are we improving history, we’re improving ourselves as well.
 And there’s just enough uncertainty about what the AI may want for the world and humanity that we get dramatic interplay between it and the leaper.
 They may agree wholeheartedly.
 They may disagree violently.
 But they have to trust one another to get through this and become better people and make it a better world.
 The dramatic satisfaction of seeing the characters evolve over time and come into their own ability and maturity on such a grand scale would be amazing.

 Dramatically, thematically, con temporally, technologically, the idea of a rebooted Quantum Leap is kind of a gimme, but it’s a tricky gimme.
 Stray but an inch from the positive thrust of the show, and the quest will fail.

-But we’re there in respect to the ability to do a show like this.
-The audience is a much more mature and savvy bunch for such a heady concept nowadays.
-They’ll get it in all the ways they never did in 1989.
-We can do so much more than we ever did.
+But we’ve arrived in respect to the ability to redo a show like this.
+The audience is a more mature and savvy bunch for such a heady concept nowadays.
+They’ll get it in all the ways they never quite did in 1989.
+We can do so much more than we ever could.
 We can explore aspects of humanity, its cultures, philosophies, flaws and exemplars that we never could before.
 We don’t have to be coy.
 We can go at it full-on and ask the questions that drove the show.
 “How can we improve?
 What would we have done differently?
 With the ability to make changes, would you, or should you?
 And if you should or shouldn’t, whose decision is that to make?”

 Because the show, ultimately, is about us.
 And our desire to be better than we are.
 It’s about what we think and feel when we imagine what we could be, and what could’ve been.
 If only we could make the leap.